amethon/www/_reflections/journal2.md

 Despite the many challenges we faced on our journey, I could not shake the feeling of romantic longing that filled my heart.
 It was as if we were on a grand adventure, one that would leave a lasting impression on us for the rest of our lives.
 I knew that I would never forget this incredible journey, and that the memories of our time together would stay with me always.

-The deep sea is a place of endless marvels and mysteries, and I am grateful to have had the opportunity to explore it.
+The depths of the ocean are a place of endless marvels and secrets, and I am thankful for the chance to explore them.
 It is a world that still holds many secrets, and I eagerly await the chance to uncover them all.

 Until next time,